ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 ## Securing the Synchronization Channel {#sec-synch-security}

-The Synchronization Channel uses standard DNS requests.
+The Synchronization Channel uses mutually authenticated TLS, as described by {{RFC9103}}.

-First the HNA (primary) notifies the DM (secondary) that the zone must be updated and leaves the DM (secondary) to proceed with the update when possible/convenient.
+There is a TLS client certificate used by the DM to authenticate itself.

-More specifically, the HNA sends a NOTIFY message, which is a small packet that is less likely to load the secondary.
+The DM uses the same certificate which was configured into the HNA for authenticating the Control Channel, but as a client certificate rather than a server certificate.

-Then, the DM sends  AXFR {{!RFC1034}} or IXFR {{!RFC1995}} request.
-This request consists in a small packet sent over TCP (Section 4.2 {{!RFC5936}}), which also mitigates reflection attacks using a forged NOTIFY.
+{{RFC9103}} makes no requirements or recommendations on any extended key usage flags for zone transfers, and this document adopts the view that none should be required, but that if there are any set, they should be tolerated and ignored.

-The AXFR request from the DM to the HNA MUST be secured with TLS {{!RFC8446}}) following DNS Zone Transfer over TLS {{!RFC9103}}.
+A revision to this specification could change this, and if there is a revision to {{RFC9103}} to clarify this, then this document should be marked as updated as well.

-While {{!RFC9103}} MAY not consider the protection by TLS of NOTIFY and SOA requests, these MAY still be protected by TLS to provide additional privacy.
+For the TLS server certificate, the HNA uses the same certificate which it uses to authenticate itself to the DM for the Control Channel.

-When using TLS, the HNA MAY authenticate inbound connections from the DM using standard mechanisms, such as a public certificate with baked-in root certificates on the HNA, or via DANE {{?RFC6698}}.
+The HNA MAY use this certificate as the authorization for the zone transfer, or the HNA MAY have been configured with an Access Control List that will determine if the zone transfer can proceed.
-In addition, to guarantee the DM remains the same across multiple TLS session, the HNA and DM MAY implement {{?RFC8672}}.
+This is a local configuration option, as it is premature to determine which will be operationally simpler.

-The HNA SHOULD apply an ACL on inbound AXFR requests to ensure they only arrive from the DM Synchronization Channel.
+When the HNA expects to do zone transfer authorization by certificate only, the HNA CAN still apply an ACL on inbound connection requests to avoid load.
-In this case, the HNA SHOULD regularly check (via a DNS resolution) that the address of the DM in the filter is still valid.
+In this case, the HNA SHOULD regularly check (via a DNS resolution) that the address(es) of the DM in the filter is still valid.

 # DM Distribution Channel {#sec-dist}